Vinegars are versatile liquids used for cooking, food preservation, and cleaning.

 Apple cider vinegar is produced similarly to other vinegars, using yeast and acetic acid bacteria.
 The difference is that it’s made from apples, while white vinegar is made from diluted alcohol, for example (

-As a result, this may raise urine pH, which is why some people believe apple cider vinegar to be alkaline.
+It’s more likely that its association with apples, which are alkalizing, explains why some people believe apple cider vinegar to be alkaline.

-Summary Vinegar is mildly acidic, with a pH of 2–3.
-Apple cider vinegar is slightly more alkaline because it contains more alkaline nutrients.
+Summary Vinegar is mildly acidic with a pH of 2–3.
+Apple cider vinegar is slightly more alkaline than pure vinegar because it contains more alkaline nutrients.
 However, it’s still acidic.

 In recent years, the alkaline diet has become a health trend.